modheader/modheader_selenium/README.md

 All APIs are URL-based.
 Please make sure to URL encode your name and value properly.

-Note that these URLs only work when the extensions are properly loaded.
-You will notice that the domain `webdriver.modheader.com` do not map to a real server.
+Note that the `webdriver.modheader.com` URLs only work when the extensions are properly loaded.
-This ensures that we will never log your requests, even if the extensions did not work.
 Older versions of the extensions use `webdriver.bewisse.com` and `bewisse.com`.
 These will continue to work in the newer version.

 If you are using npm, you can also use the `getAddHeaderUrl()`, `getAddHeadersUrl()` and `getClearHeadersUrl()` functions to craft these URLs.
 Be sure to do `driver.get()`,